On the dynamical emergence of $SU_q(2)$ from the regularization of $2+1D$ gravity with cosmological constant: Abstract

 \section{Abstract}

-The quantization of the reduced phase-space of the Einstein-Hilbert action for gravity in $2+1D$ has been shown to bring to the emergence, at the quantum level, of a topological quantum field theory endowed with a quantum group symmetry structure, that one of $SU_q(2)$.
-We hereby tackle the same problem, but start from the kinematical $SU(2)$ (quantum) Hilbert space of the theory of $2+1D$ gravity with non-zero cosmological constant, and then impose the constraints.
-We hence show the dynamical emergence of the $SU_q(2)$ quantum group at the quantum level within the spin foam framework.
-The Plebanski two-form entering with the cosmological constant the curvature constraint is smeared as a group element that encodes the constant curvature of space-time.
+The quantization of the reduced phase-space of the Einstein-Hilbert action for gravity in $2+1D$ has been shown to bring about the emergence, at the quantum level, of a topological quantum field theory endowed with an $SU_q(2)$ quantum group symmetry structure.
+We hereby tackle the same problem, but start from the kinematical $SU(2)$ (quantum) Hilbert space of the theory of $2+1D$ gravity with non-zero cosmological constant in the Palatini formalism, and subsequently impose the constraints.
+We hence show the dynamical emergence of the $SU_q(2)$ quantum group at the quantum level within the spin-foam framework.
 The regularized curvature constraint is responsible for the effective representations of $SU_q(2)$ that are recovered for any Wilson loop evaluated at the $SU(2)$ group element that encodes the discretization of the space-time curvature induced by the cosmological constant.
-The extension to the spin-network basis, and consequently to any transition amplitude between its generic states, enables to derive in full generality the recoupling theory of $SU_q(2)$.
+The extension to the spin-network basis, and consequently to any transition amplitude between its generic states, enables us to derive in full generality the recoupling theory of $SU_q(2)$.
 We provide constructive examples for the scalar product of two loop states and spin-networks encoding trivalent vertices.
-We further comment on the diffeomorphism symmetry generated by the implementation of the curvature constraint and finally derive explicitly the partition function amplitude of the Turaev-Viro model within the framework of the spin foam quantization of the $2+1D$ Einstein-Hilbert theory of gravity with cosmological constant.
+We further comment on the diffeomorphism symmetry generated by the implementation of the curvature constraint, and finally derive explicitly the partition function amplitude of the Turaev-Viro model.